grafana/beyla/docs/tutorial/README.md

 To verify that metrics are properly received by Grafana, you can go to the left panel, choose the Explore tab and for your Prometheus data source, write `http_` in the Metrics Browser input.
-You should see the new metric names in the autocompletion popup.
+You should see the new metric names in the autocomplete popup.

 ![](./img/dropdown-metrics.png)